Exploring the Origin of CP Violation in the Standard Model: Abstract

 \section{Abstract}

-In this article we present a very general but not ultimate solution of CPV problem in the standard model.
-Our study starts from a naturally hermitian ${\bf M^2}\equiv M^q \cdot M^{q\dagger}$ rather than the previously assumed hermitian $M^q$.
-The only assumption employed here is the real part and imaginary part of $\bf M^2$ can be respectively diagonalized by a common $\bf U^q$ matrix.
-Such an assumption leads to a $\bf M^2$ pattern which depends on only five parameters and can be diagonalized analytically by an $\bf U^q$ matrix which depends on only two of the parameters.
-Two of the derived mass eigenvalues are predicted degenerate if one of the parameters $\bf C ~(C')$ in up(down)-quark sector is zero.
-As the $\bf U^q$ patterns are obtained, thirty six $V_{CKM}$ candidates are yielded and only eight of them, classified into two groups, fit empirical data within the order of $O(\lambda)$.
-One of the groups is further excluded in a numerical test and the surviving group predicts the degenerate pair in a quark type are the lightest and heaviest generations rather than the lighter two generations assumed in previous researches.
-However, there is still one unsatisfactory prediction in this research, a quadruplet equality in which four CKM elements of very different classes are predicted to be equal.
+In this article, we present a very general but not ultimate solution of CPV problem in the standard model.
+Our study starts from a naturally Hermitian ${\bf M^2}\equiv M^q \cdot M^{q\dagger}$ rather than the previously assumed Hermitian $M^q$.
+The only assumption employed here is that the real part and imaginary part of $\bf M^2$ can be, respectively, diagonalized by a common $\bf U^q$ matrix.
+Such an assumption leads to a $\bf M^2$ pattern which depends on only five parameters and can be diagonalized analytically by a $\bf U^q$ matrix which depends on only two of the parameters.
+Two of the derived mass eigenvalues are predicted degenerate if one of the parameters $\bf C ~(C')$ in up- (down-) quark sector is zero.
+As the $\bf U^q$ patterns are obtained, thirty-six $V_{CKM}$ candidates are yielded and only eight of them, classified into two groups, fit empirical data within the order of $O(\lambda)$.
+One of the groups is further excluded in a numerical test, and the surviving group predicts that the degenerate pair in a quark type are the lightest and the heaviest generations rather than the lighter two generations assumed in previous researches.
+However, there is still one unsatisfactory prediction in this research, a quadruple equality in which four CKM elements of very different values are predicted to be equal.
 It indicates the $\bf M^2$ pattern studied here is still oversimplified by that employed assumption and the ultimate solution can only be obtained by diagonalizing the unsimplified $\bf M^2$ matrix containing nine parameters directly.
-Though the result obtained here is not the ultimate one yet, however, we are already very close to it.
+The $V_{CKM}$ presented here is already very close to such an ultimate CPV solution.